Murders of Kian delos Santos, Carl Arnaiz and Reynaldo de Guzman: Investigation

 The three police officers, who were tagged in the shooting of Delos Santos, were relieved from their posts.
 An autopsy was conducted on August 20, showed that Delos Santos sustained three gunshot wounds: the first entry point was at the back of the head, the second entry point was behind the left ear and the third entry point was inside the left ear.

 The family of Delos Santos, on August 25, filed murder and torture charges against police officers involved in the drug operation.

 Convictions and later events

-Three Caloocan police officer 3 Arnel Oares, PO1 Jeremiah Pereda, and PO1 Jerwin Cruz were found guilty of murdering Delos Santos during a drug sting in 2017.
-Caloocan Regional Trial Court Branch 125 Judge Rodolfo Azucena on November 29, 2018, sentenced the three to life in prison without the possibility of parole.
+Three Caloocan police officers, Arnel Oares, Jeremiah Pereda, and Jerwin Cruz were found guilty of murdering Delos Santos during a drug sting in 2017.
+Caloocan Regional Trial Court Branch 125 Judge Rodolfo Azucena on November 29, 2018, sentenced the three to reclusion perpetua, or up to 40 years in prison, without the possibility of parole.

 On June 4, 2018, President Rodrigo Duterte approved the return to active duty of Roberto Fajardo after Fajardo was appointed chief PNP-Highway Patrol Group, nearly a year after he was relieved from duty for the murder of Delos Santos.

 On August 15, 2022, the remains of Kian delos Santos were exhumed in La Loma Cemetery in Caloocan.
 Their bodies would be reexamined by forensic expert Dr. Raquel Fortun as part of the investigation on his death; it would be transferred in another gravesite in the same cemetery.